The Petit Lenormand deck is available now. Limited stock

 A heavy financial situation triggers irritations and heated discussions.

 On the material level, the Mountain combined with the Whip evokes heavy debts, burdensome fixed costs, or ongoing banking or administrative blockages.
-As one continues to face these limitations, conversations about money become more tense: accusations about management, disputes over priorities, conflicts over financial responsibilities.
+As one continues to face these limitations, conversations about money become more tense: accusations about management, disputes over priorities, and conflicts over financial responsibilities.
 The Moon, in essence, reflects the emotional dimension of this pressure: feelings of shame, helplessness, or anxiety about the future.
 The Scythe indicates that it will likely be necessary to make a radical decision: restructure, cut certain expenses, renegotiate deeply, or seek a solution to escape a spiral of debt.

 Health and energy